pgdouyon/vim-niffler/README.md

 * `^foo` will match `foobar` but not `buzzfoobar`
 * `foo$` will match `buzzfoo` but not `buzzfoobar`

+Specify a command to be run on the open file by appending a ":<CMD>" to the end of the search query.

+* `ob*a:45` will open a file `foobar` and jump to line 45
+* `ob*a:diffthis` will open a file `foobar` and add the file to the diff windows

 Niffler has several different modes: